alextianyf/Hypothesis-testing-studies/01-hypothesis-testing.md

 That's why we standardize using **standard error**, not standard deviation.
 It allows us to compare our observed sample mean to a theoretical distribution of sample means under the null hypothesis.

-Absolutely!
-Here’s a cleaned-up and visually structured version of your section using Markdown, suitable for documentation, teaching, or presentation purposes:

 ---

 ### How Do We Get from t-value to p-value?